SrinidhiSwami/NotesApp-with-Authentication/README.md

 # 📝 Flask Notes App with User Authentication

-A simple yet powerful web app to take, save, and manage notes — built with Flask, Flask-Login, and SQLAlchemy.
+A simple web app to take, save, and manage notes — built with Flask, Flask-Login, and SQLAlchemy.

 ## 🚀 Features